moby/moby/docs/sources/use/workingwithrepository.rst

 Private Registry
 ----------------

-Private registries and private shared repositories are only possible by hosting `your own registry
+Docker registries allow you - and those you choose - to exclusively create and host nonpublic Docker images in private Docker repositories.

+There are two ways you can start working privately:

+ - By `signing up <https://index.docker.io/plans/>`_ for the **Docker Index** managed by `Docker IO <https://www.docker.io/>`_, or;
+ - By hosting your own `Docker registry <https://github.com/dotcloud/docker-registry>`_.

-<https://github.com/dotcloud/docker-registry>`_.
-To push or pull to a
-repository on your own registry, you must prefix the tag with the address of the registry's host (a ``.`` or ``:`` is used to identify a host), like this:
+To push or pull to a repository on your own registry, you must prefix the tag with the address of the registry's host (a ``.`` or ``:`` is used to identify a host), like this: